Paris and Athens give Brussels a policy headache

 “If politics brings to a head what is necessary to make people change course, so be it,” said a senior EU official who has grown disillusioned with the austerity drive.

-Others echo that view in part, although they emphasize that it may be some time before anything positive emerges.
+Others echo that view in part, although they emphasise that it may be some time before anything positive emerges.

 “The immediate outcome is negative, but that doesn’t mean there aren’t positives in the medium-term,” said Emmanouilidis.
 “This is going to put pressure on everyone to deliver.”